Signal: Periodic

+The same can be applied to $N$.
 A periodic signal will repeat for every period.

 Time discretization

 Signals can be classified as continuous or discrete time.
 In the mathematical abstraction, the domain of a continuous-time signal is the set of real numbers (or some interval thereof), whereas the domain of a discrete-time (DT) signal is the set of integers (or other subsets of real numbers).
 What these integers represent depends on the nature of the signal; most often it is time.

 A continuous-time signal is any function which is defined at every time t in an interval, most commonly an infinite interval.
 A simple source for a discrete-time signal is the sampling of a continuous signal, approximating the signal by a sequence of its values at particular time instants.

 Amplitude quantization

-If a signal is to be represented as a sequence of digital data, it is impossible to maintain exact precision - each number in the sequence must have a finite number of digits.
+If a signal is to be represented as a sequence of digital data, it is impossible to maintain exact precision – each number in the sequence must have a finite number of digits.
 As a result, the values of such a signal must be quantized into a finite set for practical representation.
 Quantization is the process of converting a continuous analog audio signal to a digital signal with discrete numerical values of integers.